chandms/GIS-Operation-using-Turf/README.md

 Next, you should open `index.js`, either locally or [on GitHub](index.js), read through the code comments to understand what it does.

+Change the location of the sync folder in the index file.
+Place all the geojson files inside the sync folder.
 When you feel comfortable with your understanding of the process, run it:
 ```sh
 $ node index.js
 ```